Policy effectiveness research opportunity 2020

 The 2018 science prize of the Stifterverband and Leibniz Association “Society Needs Science” („Gesellschaft braucht Wissenschaft“) was awarded in part in recognition of field experimental work that seeks to assess the effects of policy innovations on development outcomes.

-In fact, however, the use of experimental trials to assess the impact of interventions in Germany is quite rare.
+The use of experimental trials to assess the impact of interventions in Germany is quite rare.
 Putting policies to the test sometimes shows that innovations have powerful effects and provides justifications for scale up.
 But sometimes it suggests that long standing practices do not work as supposed, which calls for a rethink of the use or design of policies.
+This pilot funding seeks to promote the rigorous evaluation of impact assessment as well as policy innovation.

-Financial Support: Two to three projects will be financially supported of up to EURO 10,000 each in June of 2019 and two more in June of 2020.
+Funding: Two to three projects will be financially supported of up to EURO 10,000.

-Duration: Projects should last no more than 12 months and result in a design for a scale up study (or a report indicating that such a scale up is not possible).
-Core activities, for the first round, should take place in 2019, with write up and analysis in early 2020.
+Duration: Projects should last no more than 12 months, with financial costs incurred in calendar year 2020, and result in a design for a scale up study (or a report indicating that such a scale up is not possible).
+Core activities, should take place, and funding spent in 2020, with write up and analysis in early 2021.

-Eligibility: PhD students or postdoctoral researchers in social sciences are eligible to apply.
-PIs should apply with a partner identified and a letter of support indicating the partner’s willingness to work collaboratively on piloting an impact evaluation.
+Eligibility: Strong applications would have a partner identified and a letter of support indicating the partner’s willingness to work collaboratively on piloting an impact evaluation.
 PIs chosen for project funding would be affiliated to a WZB research unit for the duration of the project.

 Ethics: Ethical approvals should be sought for all pilots engaging human subjects and consent processes should normally be used for all engaged subjects.

-Presentations: PIs will be expected to present designs as well as pilot findings at a small workshop hosted by IPI in April 2020 and April 2021.
+Presentations: PIs will be expected to present designs as well as pilot findings at a small virtual workshop hosted by IPI in June/July 2020 and 2021.

-Applications: Applicants for the first round should complete the short on line application form available here https://forms.gle/tcF3NqhmQRAHyWSP8 by 15 June 2019 and send a recent CV to application-ipi [at] wzb.eu (subject line: “Society Needs Science”).
-The call for the second round will be released in January 2020.
+Applications: Applicants should complete the short on line application form available here https://forms.gle/tcF3NqhmQRAHyWSP8 by 20 May 2020 and send a recent CV to application-ipi [at] wzb.eu (subject line: “Society Needs Science”).